I have been travelling for over 15 years and I have spent a lot of time how to travel smarter by saving both money and time.

 Quidco is the UK’s number one cashback website and has a huge amount of cashback opportunities.

-If you are looking to save money on travel bookings, they also offer cashback on sites such as booking.com, the Trainline, Europcar and National Express.
+If you are looking to save money on city breaks and travel bookings, they also offer cashback on sites such as booking.com, the Trainline, Europcar and National Express.

 You can save money on hotels with a little research and planning.
 Below are some of the booking sites that I use to secure great hotel deals on my trips